Marble vs. Granite Kitchen Countertop

 In fact, polished marble is nearly stain-proof (polishing closes down the pores) and usually cannot even be sealed since the sealer itself won't even absorb.

-The second kind of "stain" is not actually a stain, but physical damage to the marble that leaves a
+The second kind of "stain" is called "etching".
+It is not actually a stain, but physical damage to the marble that leaves a

 light and dull spot on the marble.

-This is called etching.
-Etching is a corrosive reaction that occurs on all calcite-based stones (marble, travertine, limestone) upon contact with acidic substances like coffee, juice, soda, salad dressing, tomato sauce, vinegar, etc.
+Etching is a corrosive reaction (like a burn) that occurs on all calcite-based stones (marble, travertine, limestone) upon contact with acidic substances like coffee, juice, soda, salad dressing, tomato sauce, vinegar, etc.

 Etching also can occur upon contact with harsh alkaline cleaners like nearly all common and brand-name household cleaners available in stores, which is why you must use only